Man uses laptop and holds a credit card.

-1. A bank’s prime rate is the figure banks use as a baseline to set interest rates.
+1. A prime rate is the figure used by financial institutions as a baseline to set interest rates.

-2. The prime rate is based on the federal funds rate, which is the interest rate banks are charged to borrow money from each other overnight.
+2. The prime rate is based on the federal funds rate.

-3. As the prime rates change, so do interest rates for some credit cards or loans.
+3. As the prime rates change, so can interest rates for credit cards or loans.

 See if you’re pre-approved